CamHenlin/TouchPolyfill/README.md

 Usage
 ===
-Include touchpolyfill.js or touchpolyfill.min.js on your page and keep using touch events on the worst mobile browser.
+Include touchpolyfill.js or touchpolyfill.min.js on your page and keep using touch events.

 Demo
 ===